captn3m0/talks/ifsc/index.md

 ## Judgement:

 > Commission is also of the view that it may be open to the complainantto seek information through public authority for NPCI i.e. RBI or Ministry of Financeas the case may be.
-That being so, the complaint of the complainant is unfounded and the same is rejected. <https://bit.ly/39dsFK6>
+That being so, the complaint of the complainant is unfounded and the same is rejected. <https://bit.ly/39dsFK6> (Dec 2019)

 ---

 # 5. Companies still use MICR

+(Magnetic Ink Character Recognition code)

 ```
 000     000    000